4 Top Tips ???? To Get The Benefits Of BIM Technology

-Let’s first understand BIM (Building Information Modeling).
-BIM helps teams create a “Digital Twin” of a building before construction.
-This virtual environment helps teams share structured information between multiple teams during design and construction and can also enhance operations and maintenance of the built asset for years into the future!
+Using BIM and Virtual Design and Construction techniques helps teams share structured information between multiple teams during design and construction and can also enhance operations and maintenance of the built asset for years into the future!

 You can begin to benefit from BIM by simply upgrading the methods that teams use to collaborate.

 For example; Enhancing visualization and communication by spinning a 3D model around vs zooming + panning 2D drawings.

 A simple 3D visual is just the first step to help boost team communication ????